Adela of Normandy: Retirement

 Later that same year, her daughter Lucia-Mahaut drowned in the wreck of the White Ship alongside her husband.
 Adela lived long enough to see her son Stephen on the English throne, though any response she may have had to this development has been lost.
 She likely took pride in the ascension of her youngest child, Henry of Blois, to the bishopric of Winchester in 1129.
 After her death in 1137 at Marcigny, prayers were offered at a number of churches that she had endowed personally or had recognized at some point during her life.
-Her money, influence, and entry into the convent resulted in Adela becoming a saint of the Catholic Church.

 Issue

 Adela and Stephen's children are listed here in probable birth order.
 Their birth order is uncertain.